dgroomes/rust-playground/README.md

 ## Standalone subprojects

 This repository illustrates different concepts, patterns and examples via standalone subprojects.
-Each sub-project is completely independent of the others and do not depend on the root project.
-This _standalone sub-project constraint_ forces the subprojects to be complete and maximizes the reader's chances of successfully running, understanding, and re-using the code.
+Each subproject is completely independent of the others and do not depend on the root project.
+This _standalone subproject constraint_ forces the subprojects to be complete and maximizes the reader's chances of successfully running, understanding, and re-using the code.